Republic of East Florida: General Mathews and Patriots

 As soon as the U.S. government was notified of these events, Congress became alarmed at the possibility of being drawn into war with Spain, and the effort fell apart.
 Secretary of State James Monroe promptly disavowed the actions and relieved Gen. Mathews of his commission on May 9, on the grounds that neither of the instructed contingencies had occurred.
-Monroe ordered the withdrawal of American troops with instructions "to restore back to the Spanish authorities Amelia Island and such other posts of East Florida as had been thus taken from them."
+Monroe ordered the withdrawal of American troops with instructions "to restore back to the Spanish authorities Amelia Island and such other posts of East Florida as had been thus taken from them".
 In his letter, Monroe wrote, in regard to the forcible taking of Spanish territory, "I forbear to dwell on the details of this transaction because it is too painful to recite them."

 However, negotiations with the Spanish authorities were protracted and slow.
 Through the summer and autumn, the U.S. and Patriot troops foraged and plundered almost every plantation and farm, most of them having been abandoned by their owners.
 The troops helped themselves to everything they could find.
 Stored food was used up, growing crops destroyed or fed to horses, all types of movable property plundered or destroyed, buildings and fences burned, cattle and hogs killed or stolen for butchering, and slaves often dispersed or abducted.
 This continued until May 1813 and left the formerly inhabited parts in a state of desolation.

 Negotiations concluded for the withdrawal of U.S. troops in 1813.
+Modern interpretations place the Patriot War within a broader pattern of early U.S. expansionism driven by diplomatic pressure, covert operations, and frontier militarism.
+The U.S. government’s fluctuating support illustrated the delicate balance between territorial ambition and the desire to avoid provoking a formal war with Spain.
+Scholars argue that the failed occupation of East Florida foreshadowed later American interventions in regions such as Texas, where settlers similarly relied on unofficial federal encouragement.
+These reassessments broaden historical understanding of the Patriot War by situating it within long-term strategies of U.S. territorial expansion.
 On May 6, 1813, the army lowered the flag at Fernandina and crossed the St. Marys River to Georgia with the remaining troops.
 Spain took possession of the redoubt at Fort San Carlos and regained control of the region.